daileyet/docs/README.md

-# My Awesome Book
+# Easyweb

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is a java web MVC framework, it is simple, pure and easy to understand.